srvds/Human-Activity-Recognition/README.md

 The above plot is of tBodyAccMagmean which is mean values of magnitude of acceleration in time space. <br>

 **Plot-4**
-Box plot mean of magnitude of an acceleration
+<br>Box plot, mean of magnitude of an acceleration
 <br>
 ``` python
 plt.figure(figsize=(7,7))